 Our collective approach is to integrate entrepreneurship within the development of creative practices and to take a ‘creative’ approach to the development of new businesses and the infrastructure that supports them.

 This programme is designed to allow you to continue to innovate, but also to provide the requisite business/entrepreneurial skills and attributes to commercialise your creative and cultural practices and/or knowledge.

 You’ll be able to build on a historical and theoretical understanding of cultural and creative industries and the development of a cultural economy to create your own creative initiatives, which might be research-based, policy-based, practice-based, or a combination of any or all of these.

-The programme contains four taught courses and a further dissertation/portfolio component.
+The programme contains four taught modules and a further dissertation/portfolio component.

 You'll have a range of choices throughout the degree enabling you to design a pathway that is most relevant to your academic, business and career ambitions.

-All students take courses I and III, and you can choose between options offered for your chosen pathway for courses II and IV.
+All students take modules I and III, and you can choose between options offered for your chosen pathway for modules II and IV.